How we work

 We respond to disasters in the world’s poorest countries, using a set of criteria to help us decide when we launch an appeal and how we can be most effective.
 The DEC consists of member agencies who are experts in humanitarian aid, delivering the efficient disaster responses which donors expect and those affected by disasters need.

-We are governed by a board of trustees which includes the chief executives of all our members and up to six independent trustees; with a very small staff team of 13, the DEC secretariat, to carry out the day-to-day running of the organisation.
+We are governed by a board of trustees which includes the chief executives of all our members and up to six independent trustees, with a small permanent staff of 23 – the DEC secretariat – to carry out the day-to-day running of the organisation.
 Along with the support of the Rapid Response Network, our media and corporate partners, we form a unique collaborative hub, able to launch appeals and raise funds to tackle some of the world’s most devastating crises.

 How we spend and allocate your money